meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 6. One 4-pin male header for connecting with the Agrofelis controller.
 7. One 8-pin female header.
 8. Two one wire cable of 7 cm connecting the ADAC with the current sensors of the Agrogelis Motor Power driver.
-9. Glue gun to secure the copper side of the pcb from extrernal factors applied after its function has been verified.
+9. Glue gun to secure the copper side of the PCB from extrernal factors applied after its function has been verified.

 Remarks: